sharmaeklavya2/blog-source/content/posts/customize-macos.md

-Fortunately, my content that changes frequently is lightweight (code, documents), and heavier content (videos, music, books) changes less frequently, so the former is either in git repsitories or synced in real-time to Dropbox, and I keep copies of the latter on my hard disk.
+Fortunately, my content that changes frequently is lightweight (code, documents), and heavier content (videos, music, books) changes less frequently, so the former is either in git repositories or synced in real-time to Dropbox, and I keep copies of the latter on my hard disk.

 If you use git, make sure to push all unpushed code on your old computer